Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ### Delay after each message to respect local regulation

-This profile does not define a delay to be added after each SCHC message, local regulation compliance will be enforced by LoRaWAN stack.
+This profile does not define a delay to be added after each SCHC message, local regulation compliance is expected to be enforced by LoRaWAN stack.

 # Security considerations